mavisluan/shopping_cart/README.md

 Users will be able to

-- see all items on the main (Item) page.
+- see all items on the ItemsPage.
-- choose items and put them into the shopping cart.
+- choose items to put into the shopping cart.
-- see quantities and total cost of the items in cart on both the main page and Cart Page.
+- see quantities and total cost of the items in cart on both pages.
 - modify the quantities of items on Cart page.
 - switch between two pages with the navigation bar.